joeax/LearnAI-DesigningandArchitectingIntelligentAgents/04-architectures/1_session.md

 6. The bot submits the query to Azure Search which returns information from SQL to the user.
 7. Application insights gathers runtime telemetry to help development with bot performance and usage.

-You can find some sample code for the scenario described [here](https://github.com/Microsoft/AzureBotServices-scenarios/tree/master/CSharp/Informational/src).
+You can find some sample code (using V3 SDK) for the scenario described [here](https://github.com/Microsoft/AzureBotServices-scenarios/tree/master/CSharp/Informational/src).

 ####  Real world examples for similar architectures